risan/risanb.com/content/code/bundling-your-javascript-library-with-rollup.md

 * Rollup offers various output formats:  `amd`, `cjs`, `es`, `umd`, and `iife`.
 * We can configure Rollup through a configuration file.
 * Rollup has a tree-shaking feature that can eliminate unused code from the final bundle.
-* Many plugins available to extend Rollup capability, we tried several of them: resolving external NPM package, transforming CommonJS module, integration with Babel, and plugin for minifying the bundle.
+* Many plugins are available to extend Rollup capability, we tried several of them: resolving external NPM package, transforming CommonJS module, integration with Babel, and plugin for minifying the bundle.
 * We also learn how to publish our package to NPM registry.

 You can get the source code for this tutorial on my Github repository: [github.com/risan/eat-fruit](https://github.com/risan/eat-fruit).
 And don't forget to check out the official [Rollup guide](https://rollupjs.org/guide/en).